BIPOC Clinicians with ADHD

 Professional online group consultation sessions

-Imagine a community that affirms your struggles as a clinician with ADHD while giving you the support you need to thrive in the midst of the chaos.
+Imagine a community where you can swap war stories and tangible tools—a space that affirms your challenges and empowers you to thrive in the midst of the chaos.

-• You’ve been feeling alone in managing your ADHD and you are looking for a safe space to talk about the challenges you face.
+• You’ve been feeling alone in managing your ADHD (whether formally diagnosed or not) and you are looking for a safe space to talk about the challenges you face.

 • You are exhausted from putting up a front that everything is alright when you are swimming in chaos.